19 Fun & Romantic Pasadena Date Ideas

 Pasadena Ice Skating Center

-It might seem obvious, but it’s very cold inside so bring appropriate clothing, gloves, etc., even if it’s hot outside.
+This might seem obvious, but it’s very cold inside so bring appropriate clothing, gloves, etc., even if it’s hot outside.
+I was surprised at how cold it was in there.

-Multiple online reviewers complained that it’s crowded with lots of kids and that the ice was not smooth (needed to be Zamboni’d), just to warn you.
-As of this writing, admission is $10 with $4.00 skate rental.
-Afterward, hang out at Paseo Colorado just across the street for lunch or dinner.
+Just to warn you, multiple online reviewers complained that it’s crowded with lots of kids and that the ice was not smooth (needed to be Zamboni’d).

 Satisfy your inner geek with a tour of the Jet Propulsion Laboratory.
 In this unique experience, you’ll get to see workshops where scientists and engineers are working on actual spacecraft, as well as the mission control room.